The Opera Bar at the Sydney Opera House.

 - The Queen Victoria Building.
 This isn't a museum but rather a stunning historical building turned into a high-end shopping mall.
 Go to level 3 to watch the clock chime on the hour.

 - The Sydney Opera House.
-Tickets to the opera in Sydney are more affordable than in many cities.
-Plus, they have an Opera for One program that includes complimentary drinks and nibbles and a member of the creative team giving a talk an hour before the performance.
+Tickets to the opera in Sydney are somewhat more affordable than in many cities.
 But there is so much more that goes on at the Opera House, from small lectures to comedians.
 It's really worth checking out their schedule while you're there.
+If you want, you can simply take a tour of this fabulous building.

-- Go to the Beach.
+- Go to the beach.
+Enjoy Sydney on a budget at the beach!
 There are many beaches accessible by ferry and public transit from Sydney including:

 - Manly Beach